aeszyman/ARTH312/bibliography.md

 Boynton, Susan and Diane J. Reilly, eds. _Resounding Images: Medieval Intersections of Art, Music, and Sound_.
 Brepols, 2015.

+Brown, Peter Scott.
+"The Chrismon and the Liturgy of Dedication in Romanesque Sculpture." _Gesta_ 56.2 (Fall 2017): 199-223.

 Daniel E. Bornstein, ed. _Medieval Christianity_.
 Minneapolis, MN: Fortress Press, c2009.
 UR

 Ciresi, Lisa Victoria. "_Maria Ecclesia_: The Aachen Marienschrein as an alternate body for the Virgin Mary."
 In _Binding the Absent Body in Medieval and Modern Art_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 51-72.
 London and New York: Routledge, 2017.
 ILL